 Tablets are the latest craze.
-Apple’s iPad has kicked off a slew of touchscreen-based computers meant to be great portable solutions with easy to use features and small form factors.
-Many people see these devices as the death of the cheap laptop/netbook, but here are 5 reasons that may change your mind.
+Apple's iPad has kicked off a slew of touchscreen-based computers meant to be great portable solutions with easy to use features and small form factors.
+Many people see these devices as the death of the low-cost laptops, but here are 5 reasons that may change your mind.

 Tablets are smaller, lighter, easier to break, more prone to being dropped and more at risk to being shattered or impaled by an object in your bag.
 Also, most tablets (even with cases) leave their screen exposed.
 Laptops have the luxury of a lid, which allows the most vulnerable part of the unit to be partially protected.